GMOD/jbrowse-components/website/docs/developer_guides/creating_adapter.md

 - `bpPerPx` - number: resolution of the genome browser when the features were fetched
-- `signal` - can be used to abort a fetch request when it is no longer needed, from AbortController
+- `stopToken` - can be used to abort a fetch request when it is no longer needed, from AbortController
 - `statusCallback` - not implemented yet but in the future may allow you to report the status of your loading operations
 - `headers` - set of HTTP headers as a JSON object